punkave/jquery-event-middleware/README.md

 ### Middleware

 Middleware can come in the form of a function or a variable.
-If the function returns `false` or the variable is _falsey_ the final event is not fired.
+If the function explicitly returns `false` or the variable is _falsey_ the final event is not fired.

 Here we use middleware to do a little field validation: